by Ashley Lateef

 The music industry has been touched by some remarkable singer-songwriters and performers over the years.
 Talented Black artists especially have transformed genres like rock, jazz, soul and gospel—altering the course of American history.
 Here are twelve of our classic favorites who have revolutionized music worldwide.

-You Send Me By Sam Cooke
+1 of 12 You Send Me By Sam Cooke

 Since its release in 1957, "You Send Me" has become a landmark record, catapulting Sam Cooke to musical icon status and crediting him with creating the genre of soul.
 Several other award-winning artists have covered Cooke's song, such as Aretha Franklin and Teresa Brewer.